Table of Contents

 As its name suggests, you need to as a coach, peer deep inside and identify the current state of your client.
 This will help you understand where your client stands and what guidance he/she might possibly need.
 You must learn to use and ask open-ended questions at this stage.

 Ask your client what they want to achieve or what is their desired state.
 When you know what your client wants it is easier to guide them to it.
 It is extremely important that you have your client use simple and clear language to describe what it looks like, feels like, sounds like to have reached their desired state.
 We often fill in blanks left by the clients, with our own definitions.
 Be sure not to fall into this pattern.

 Finally, it’s time to develop a success plan according to the individual’s needs to help them achieve their targets.
 It is important to know the skills of the client before trying to create a map to their goal.
 It only makes sense to create a path they are capable of undertaking.

 The next of the major coaching models the OSKAR Coaching Model is based on a solution-focused approach.
 Thus, it develops a robust framework that helps your coaching sessions to be more focused on solutions than on problems.

-This is like a goal-setting stage where you must understand what your coachee wants to achieve, what they are expecting to get from this coaching session.
-Help them to visualize their goal.
+This is a goal-setting stage where you take as much time as needed to understand what your coachee or client wants to achieve.
+It helps to even ask what they are expecting to get from this coaching session.
+Help them to visualize their goal or goals.

 After understanding a clear picture of their goal, use scaling techniques to measure their capabilities and skills.
-Use a scale from 1-10 to measure their skills in relation to their goal.
+Use a scale from 1-10 to measure their skills.
+Especially those they will need to obtain their goal.

 It’s time to establish an understanding as to what skills will help them to achieve their desired outcomes.
 This stage is like ‘digging for gold’ and requires a lot of time and resources.